UAB-BST-680/website/content/policies.md

 ### Professionalism

 Please refrain from texting or using your computer for anything other than coursework during class.
+Please use a web-camera if you can.
+It helps to see faces.